jkempf42/kube-volttron/gateway-node/README.md

 	2022-05-07 19:26:20,195 - INFO    | DPR2-O is Real(50)
 	2022-05-07 19:26:20,196 - INFO    | Duct Pressure Setpoint is Real(1)

-Note down the IP address in line 5, since you will be using that to edit the Volttron Platform Driver Agent configuration.
+Note down the IP address in line 5, since you will be using that to edit the Volttron Platform Driver Agent `Configmaps`.

 Since the vbac container has the basic configuration for the simulated AHU baked in, you will have to build another container with configuration if you